alchemyplatform/Alchemy-Transfers-Tutorial/README.md

  2. Install Heroku-CLI and verify/install dependencies.

       * Download Heroku-CLI based on your OS [https://devcenter.heroku.com/articles/heroku-cli]
       * After installation, open your terminal and run `heroku login`; follow the commands that follow to login to your Heroku account.
-If you don't have a Heroku account, you can (sign up for one)[https://dashboard.heroku.com/apps]!
+If you don't have a Heroku account, you can [sign up for one](https://dashboard.heroku.com/apps)!
       * Run `node --version`.
 You may have any version of Node greater than 10.
 If you don’t have it or have an older version, install a more recent version of Node.
       * Run `npm --version`.  `npm` is installed with Node, so check that it’s there.
 If you don’t have it, install a more recent version of Node:
       * Run `git --version`   Check to make sure you have git installed.